Developing global citizens

 Recent International activities

-- • In March 2017, 40 NHS students and staff travelled to China to perform in Huaibei, Tianjin, Shanghai, Beijing and X'ian, at a number of Chinese schools.
+- • In March 2017, 40 NHS Music students and staff travelled to China to perform in Huaibei, Tianjin, Shanghai, Beijing and X'ian, at a number of Chinese schools.
+In 2018, 30 Sports students will travel to China for an intensive sports tour.

-- • October 2017 will see eight NHS Yr 9 Chinese second language students involved in the fifith Victorian Young Leaders to China Program.
+- • October 2018 will see ten NHS Yr 9 Chinese second language students involved in the sixth Victorian Young Leaders to China Program.
 NHS has been involved every year of this state subsidized program’s existence.
+NHS is already planning for 2018.

-- • In March 2017, 20 senior art students travelled to the US for an Art and Design tour.
-Language immersion trips are planned to New Caledonia in June and to Italy in September 2017!
+- • In March 2019, 20 senior art students travelled to the US for an Art and Design tour.

 School Partnership advice